A GUIDE TO VISITING BOLOGNA

-I’ve been lucky to visit various regions in Italy, but when it comes to food, none compare to Emilia-Romagna.
-If you want to experience gourmet dishes; handcrafted with fresh ingredients, and what is considered the best in Italy, then throw on a pair of elastic waist pants (trust me they’ll come in handy) and head to Italy’s most famous food region.
+I’ve been lucky to visit various regions in Italy, but when it comes to food, none compares to Emilia-Romagna.
+If you want to experience gourmet dishes, handcrafted with fresh ingredients, and what is considered the best in Italy, then throw on a pair of elastic waist pants (trust me, they’ll come in handy) and head to Italy’s most famous food region.

 how long to visit

-Unlike bigger cities that are packed with tourists, Bologna is filled with locals.
+Unlike bigger cities, packed with tourists, Bologna is filled with locals.
 In the afternoons at the Basilica of San Francesco, children chase one another with gelato in hand as art students set up their painter stools and canvas.

 In the evenings, friends socialize in small groups within the church courtyard while others dine on restaurant patios along the cobblestone streets.
 What I found most interesting was that bar patrons were welcome to socialize in the street while servers checked on them occasionally for drink orders.
-It was in those moments of watching locals come together, that I promised myself I would return and I did later that year for Christmas which was magical.
+It was in those moments of watching locals come together that I promised myself I would return, and I did later that year for a magical Christmas.

 Bologna is a great city to book accommodations when visiting Emilia-Romagna since its neighboring cities of Parma, Ravenna, Ferrara, and Modena are easy to get to via metro, making it a great base for day trips which you can read more about in this post.
 I suggest staying in Bologna for at least a week to give yourself enough time to explore the region.